-The SANA Operator shall use the XEG to review requests for new schema registries and to resolve any issues that arise.
+The SANA Operator shall use the XEG, as needed, to review requests for new schema registries and to resolve any issues that arise.

 The SANA shall provide one or more CCSDS Common Schema registries that define terms that cross cut multiple CCSDS Areas.